Here are answers to questions we get all the time. Think of it as a little friendly advice from experts you can trust.

-A. Please refer to the Products page of our website for a description of each filter and it's benefits.
+Please refer to the Products page on our website for a description of each filter and its benefits.

-A. Over-pressurized Filters.
-From time to time, a used oil filter will appear bulged or deformed.
-A bulged oil filter is one that has been subjected to too much pressure -- a condition that occurs when the oil pressure regulating valve is malfunctioning.
+Over-Pressurized Filters: From time to time, a used oil filter will appear bulged or deformed.
+A bulged oil filter is one that has been subjected to too much pressure – a condition that occurs when the oil pressure regulating valve is malfunctioning.
 When a bulged oil filter is discovered, the pressure regulating valve should be serviced immediately.

 What causes over-pressurization?
 Excessive engine oil pressure is the result of a faulty oil pressure regulating valve.
 To properly separate the engine parts and prevent excessive wear, the oil must be under pressure.
 The pump supplies oil at volumes and pressures greater than what the system requires to lubricate the bearings and other moving parts.
 The regulating valve opens to allow excess volume and pressure to be diverted.

 There are two ways that the valve fails to operate correctly: either it sticks in the closed position, or it is slow to move to the open position after the engine has started.
 Unfortunately, a stuck valve can free itself after filter failure, leaving no evidence of any malfunction.

 Note: Excessive oil pressure will cause filter deformation.
 If the regulating valve still remains stuck, the gasket between the filter and the base can blow out or the filter seam will open.
 The system will then lose all of its oil.
 To minimize the risk of an over-pressurized system, motorists should be advised to change the oil and filter often.